 City of Halle involves citizens with Hoplr

-CASE: targeted closed survey based on national registration number
+CASE: verified survey based on national registration number

 This past year, the city of Halle received multiple reports about the traffic situation in a number of streets in Lembeek.
 There were five possible solutions and the board wanted to hear what local residents thought.